harmonherring/MASA-Comm/README.md

     - This project uses the Adafruit RFM96W LoRa Radio Transceiver Breakout 433 MHz.
 Some small modifications will be required if you're using a different module.
     - Should also work with HopeRF modules [as described here.](https://alexbirkett.github.io/microcontroller/2018/12/15/blue_pill_hoperf_lora_tx_rx_with_arduino.html#:~:text=Blue%20Pill%20Lora%20Transmitter%20Receiver%20with%20HopeRF%20module%20and%20Arduino%20IDE,-I%20became%20interested&text=The%20Blue%20Pill%20is%20not,racing%20quads%20and%20RC%20planes.)
 - (Optional) It may be helpful to have a known-working system.
 I also purchased the RFM9x Raspberry Pi bonnet from Adafruit to reduce the number of unknown variables.
 They have an easy-to-use Python library, and the setup is very easy.
+- Please don't do development on Windows.
+I don't want to wrestly with it and won't write any documentation past getting set up with the Arduino IDE.
+Building certain dependencies is a pain in the ass.
+Just use something else.

 ## Libraries